nhrones/Hot_BuenoCache/readme.md

  - You'll notice a very resposive UI, as most data ops are on a worker thread.
  - I've tested with 5 million records with no IDB or UI issues.

-This example app demonstrates full **CRUD** of the 100k user objects:
+This demonstration app exercises full **CRUD** of the 100k user objects:
 ```js
 /** a `User` object ...*/
 User = {